LinhTangTD/anuditverma.github.io/aboutme.md

 <p class="about-text">
 <span class="fa fa-calendar about-icon"></span>
 For Summer 2020, I will be an Engineering Intern at <a target="_blank" href="https://www.vinai.io/"> VinAI Research</a>, the top AI research lab in Vietnam.
-I am also awarded a research grant to work on statistics education project Stat2Lab this summer, a NSF program led by professor Shonda Kuiper at Grinnell College.
-I will be responsible for developing new educational games on Unity that enables students to apply statistical analysis into playing strategy.
-Recently, I was admitted to Goldman Sachs 2020 Engineering Essentials and will be attending this program in June.
+I am also awarded a research grant starting this May, to work for the statistics education project Stat2Lab, a NSF program led by professor Shonda Kuiper at Grinnell College.
+I will be responsible for developing new educational games on Unity that enable students to apply statistical analysis into playing strategy.
+Recently, I was also admitted to Goldman Sachs 2020 Engineering Essentials and will be attending this program in June.
 </p>

 <p class="about-text">